sourcegraph/about/handbook/engineering/observability/monitoring_pillars.md

 In other words, you should add the metric you are monitoring to an existing service's dashboard.

 This also allows our [high-level alerting metrics](https://docs.sourcegraph.com/admin/observability/metrics_guide), which are generated from the same observables that each dashboard is generated from, to describe the health of Sourcegraph per-service (instead of per-service + topic like "HTTP").

-### Graphs should have associated alerts

-Adding a graph/panel that visualizes a metric, without defining an associated alert, is discouraged.
-This includes purely informational graphs.

-#### Explanation

-Almost anything worth monitoring should have _some_ explanation of what a bad or good value is.

-By saying "I do not want to define an alert" what we are actually doing is shying away from the question of "how should someone interpret what this number means?" and instead saying "I will keep this information private, just for myself"

-Our monitoring infrastructure _forces_ you to declare at least a _Warning_ alert.
-It's OK if this is flaky, or even if it fires when something is not wrong.

-The point is _you have to give a best-guess at what a bad or good value looks like because you are the only one who can answer that question._ Otherwise, the information you are 'monitoring' cannot be interpreted by anyone else and is inherently useless to anyone except you: it should not exist in a dashboard then.

-See also ["the difference between Warning and Critical alerts"](https://docs.sourcegraph.com/admin/observability/alerting_custom_consumption#the-difference-between-critical-and-warning-alerts) for how we communicate this to site admins.

-#### What you should do

-Declare a `Warning` alert, and give it your best guess at what a threshold would look like.
-It's OK if it's flaky, or fires when there isn't a problem sometimes or on some Sourcegraph instances.

-Over time, we will adjust the alert so it becomes more reliable and becomes the baseline number that most Sourcegraph instances observe.
-Once it becomes really reliable (and empirically proven to be so, based on pings we get from customer instances), it can be promoted to a `Critical` alert as well if it speaks of a critical part of Sourcegraph.

-#### Exceptions

-TODO

 ### Graphs should have less than 5 cardinality